mithra06/cartoonization/README.md

 Inside apps folder , we have these three types
-We are using streamlit app, so we have to run apple.py
+We are using streamlit app, so we have to run streamlit run apple.py